privacycg/CHIPS/README.md

 ### Applying the 180 cookies-per-domain limit

-We recommend that user agents do not include `Partitioned` cookies in the 180 per-domain cookie limit.
+One way to avoid creating a large memory footprint may be to enforce the existing cookie limits (180 per domain in Chrome) across all cookies scoped to that domain, including `Partitioned` cookies across all partitions.
-The reason being that malicious third parties could abuse this information to learn information about users across different top-level partitions.
+However, this may create an inadvertent side-channel that can be used by malicious third parties to learn information about users across different top-level partitions.

-Say `evil.com` was embedded on a site, `1p.com`, and it sets 180 cookies on the users' machines when they visit `1p.com`.
+Consider if `evil.com` was embedded on a site, `1p.com`, and it sets 180 cookies on the users' machines when they visit `1p.com`.
 On other top-level sites, `evil.com` sets another cookie which evicts one of the cookies `evil.com` set in `1p.com`'s partition.
 When a user returns to `1p.com`, `evil.com` can look at how many cookies were evicted from its partition on `1p.com` to see if the user visited another site with `evil.com`.

-This attack can happen even if user agents enforce limitations on the number of cookies, since `evil.com` can just set as many cookies as it is allowed per-partition and then observe if any are evicted.
+This attack can happen even if user agents enforce limits on the number of cookies that a third party can have per-partition, since `evil.com` can just set as many cookies as it is allowed per-partition and then observe if any are evicted.
 It is not clear what the relative limits need to be to prevent `evil.com` from learning any identifiable information about users this way.

 ### Requiring the `__Secure-` prefix